How to Remove WooCommerce Enhanced Checkout Dropdowns

 There’s a more technical alternative to this step.
 You can use an FTP program, with login credentials provided by your web host, to upload the child theme.
 If you want to go this route consult your hosting provider’s documentation for more help.

-Active the Child Theme
+Activate the Child Theme

 The final step is to turn your child theme on.
 Go back to Themes in the WordPress admin and you should see your theme as a selectable choice.
 If the child theme is a no-show you made a mistake with the upload process.
 Activate it and the enhanced dropdowns should be gone from your checkout right away.